pvatsa/pvatsa.github.io/README.md

 This repo is organized by categories and topics and each topic is like a mini-ebook with lots of pages and sub-pages inside of it.

+C00 : Rubixworks
+Rubixworks is our "Intelligent Network" that we have incubated.
+Still in early beta, we will post our notes about it as it evolves.

 C01 : Projects
 This is the the most active repo where we will pen down notes for all the different projects and domains that we are involved with.
  1. [T02.Medical Robotics](C01/T02/P000.Cover) - A robotic exo-skeleton platform for medical rehabilitation for Spinal Cord Injury and Stroke patients.